chriskpeterson/vuepress2/docs/writingsamples.md

 ## ConvergedSystem 700

-For this program, I write firmware and software compatibility matrices and the step-by-step upgrade guides.
+For this program, I write firmware and software compatibility matrices and step-by-step upgrade guides.

 [Writing sample](cs700.html)

-## HPE SimpliVity 380
+## HPE Hyper Converged 380

 For this program, I worked on a user guide, compatibility matrix, and release notes.